pzakeri22/redditapp/README.md

 ## Wireframes

 I made the app responsive by developing both mobile and desktop views to suit all devices.
-Desktop view was eventually implemented for devices with a screen width larger than 848px.
-Below are my initial wireframes for how the website would look on both devices.
+Desktop view was implemented for devices with a screen width larger than 848px.
+Below are my initial wireframes built on invisionapp showing how the website would look on both devices.

 ### Mobile Homepage